Legion2/CorsairLightingProtocol/README.md

 So if you have 20 LEDs, set the amount to 2.
 Now you can create lighting effects in the "Lighting Channel #" tabs.

-The example "SingleStripLightingNodePRO" only requires one LED Stip connected to the Arduino.
+The example "SingleStripLightingNodePRO" only requires one LED strip connected to the Arduino.
 Because the "SingleStripLightingNodePRO" concatenate the two channels a total of 120 leds can be controlled on a single LED Strip.

 ## Use the library